anselmh/HTML5-DPS-Boilerplate/README.md

 	js/jquery-1.7.2.min
 	js/modernizr-2.5.3.min
 we included jQuery 1.7.2 and modernizr 2.5.3 into this boilerplate.
 Use [Modernizr](http://modernizr.com) to test the features of the browser the file might be viewed on (iOS, Android).
+See [this commit](https://github.com/anselmh/HTML5-DPS-Boilerplate/commit/71f206958b8a56142e4ddb27885fc80241533311) what features-tests are included in the customized Modernizr build.

 Download and use